-Let’s be honest, there are only hundreds, thousands of ways to track your reading if that is something you desire to do.
+Let’s be honest, there are hundreds of ways to track your reading if that is something you desire to do.
 Pinterest and the internet are full of apps, websites, and tips for creatively tracking your books.
 But why track in the first place?
 For years, I never once thought about tracking my books.
 I just read and picked up another book.

-Let me be candid, I have two silly reasons for tracking my books.
+Let me be candid, I have two silly reasons for a book reading planner.
 First, it’s fun.
-I love finding apps and printable for tracking different things in my life.
+I love finding apps and printables for tracking different things in my life.
 Creativity in a planner is one of the reasons I use a planner!
 If it was just a planner, I would simply stick to an online calendar and note system.
-The creativity is what makes plain ole’ fun.
+Creativity is what makes plain ole’ fun.
 Second, I’m feeling the decline of age.
 There I said it, I’m getting old.
 Or it’s the tiredness that comes from a toddler and a baby.
 Both?

 Whatever the case, my brain just can’t keep track of things like it used to.
 There once was a time if you asked me what books I had read that year I could list them all in order.
 I’m lucky if I can remember the title of the current book I’m reading!
-A reading log printable or printable is a wonderful way to track reading a planner.
+A book reading planner is a wonderful way to track reading a planner.

 Resources like Goodreads, which is a reading log app, are always going to be an easy and quick way to track reading.
 Although Goodreads may be effective, there are many reading log examples that can inspire beauty while organizing your reading.